reTHINK-project/use-cases/docs/D1.1/business processes/related work-tmforum b2b2x.md

 # Business Collaboration

 The Business Collaboration Activities focus on the phases "Partner", "Operate" and "Monetise".
-They influence the phases "Design" and "Integration".
-They are mostly concerned with:
+They influence the phases "Design" and "Integration" and are mostly concerned with:
 * identifying Partners
 * defining roles, business rules and policies
 * defining business contractual, financial and operational models collectively known as partnership models which identify touch points/ APIs for the processes operated between partners.